 If your institution has a Zoom account, and if your Administrator has configured the Zoom Integration for Echo360, you can now have your Zoom meetings recorded to the cloud and then automatically uploaded to Echo360.

-There are two pages you should review to make the Zoom integration with Echo360 as seamless as possible:
+There are a few help articles you should review to make the Zoom integration with Echo360 as seamless as possible:

 - This one, that provides the recommended Zoom settings and selections